NYC Defective Devices and Drugs Attorney

 Don’t trust your case to just any attorney.
 You need someone that Big Pharma and insurance companies will be afraid of.
 Someone they won’t risk going up against in court.
 At Mirman, Markovits & Landau, P.C., our record of success speaks for itself.
 With our qualified attorneys on the case, you can bet that you’ll get a fair settlement offer.
-If you don’t, our accomplished NYC trial lawyers will bring your case to a jury and work our magic in the courtroom.
+If you don’t, our accomplished New York City personal injury attorneys will bring your case to a jury and work our magic in the courtroom.

 How Do Defective Drugs and Medical Devices Get Sold in NYC?